Arne Furumark: Biography

 Josef Arne Gerdt Furumark was born on 26 September 1903, in the Norwegian capital of Kristiania (now Oslo), (Note: Until 1905, Norway was in a personal union with Sweden.) where his father worked as a businessman in the paper industry.
-He suffered from a skin condition throughout his life, which left him shy and socially isolated.
+The younger Furumark suffered from a skin condition throughout his life, which left him shy and socially isolated.
 Family life during his early years was unhappy; Furumark initially attended business school in Norway and worked in his father's offices in Oslo and in London, where at the age of nineteen he visited the British Museum.
 He later said that this visit encouraged him to change his studies to archaeology.
 In 1925, he entered Sweden's Uppsala University, where he studied a wide humanities curriculum including classical archaeology, philosophy and theology.
 He eventually came to study there under the Mycenaean archaeologist Axel W. Persson, under whom he took part in excavations in Greece.

 Furumark received his doctorate, with a dissertation on the subject of Mycenaean ceramic decoration, in 1939.
 In the same year, he was made an associate professor at Uppsala.
 In 1941, he published The Mycenaean Pottery: Analysis and Classification and The Chronology of Mycenaean Pottery, a two-volume study which analysed, categorised and dated Late Bronze Age ceramics from the mainland of Greece according to their shapes and decorative motifs.
 He had begun writing a third volume, Mycenaean Pottery: A History_{,} by 1941, but abandoned the project by 1944.
 He published Det äldsta Italien, a handbook of Italian archaeology, in 1947, which became widely cited: he planned, but never published, an edition in English.

 Between 1947 and 1948, Furumark excavated at Sinda on Cyprus.
 Swedish archaeologists had excavated widely on the island before the Second World War, but Furumark's was the first Swedish project there after 1945.
 The excavation was conducted in two campaigns; the first from 22 December 1947 to 22 January 1948, and the second from 25 March to 7 May 1948.
 Carl-Gustaf Styrenius later credited Furumark's excavations with expanding scholarly knowledge of migration from Greece to Cyprus at the end of the Bronze Age.
 The project uncovered a Late Cypriot (c.
 1300) settlement with Cyclopean walls, though only excavated a small fraction of its total area of around 46500 m2.
 In 1948, during a visit to the Bronze Age site of Hala Sultan Tekke on the island, he noticed a large pithos in a field, which prompted new excavations around it.